rithmschool/intermediate_javascript/unit-02/06-design-patterns.md

 ### Module Pattern

 Before we examine the module patterns, let's redefine what a "module" is.
 A module is a self-contained (or encapsulated) and reusable piece of code.
 The Module Pattern is an alternative to creating a class, and allows us to emulative native functionality in other programming languages.
 In modules, we can declare public and private variables and methods inside one object, and avoid variable collisions in the global scope.
-The module pattern makes use of `closure` to create private variables and uses an `IIFE` (Immidiately Invoked Function Expression) for an easier syntax when accessing the module.
+The module pattern makes use of `closure` to create private variables and uses an `IIFE` (Immediately Invoked Function Expression) for an easier syntax when accessing the module.
 Here is an example of the module pattern

 ```js
 var myModule = (function() {